ohmyzsh/ohmyzsh/plugins/opentofu/README.md

 # OpenTofu plugin

-Plugin for OpenTofu, a fork of Terraform that is open-source, community-driven, and managed by the Linux Foundation..
-It adds completion for `opentofu`, as well as aliases and a prompt function.
+Plugin for OpenTofu, a fork of Terraform that is open-source, community-driven, and managed by the Linux Foundation.
+It adds completion for `tofu` command, as well as aliases and a prompt function.

 To use it, add `opentofu` to the plugins array of your `~/.zshrc` file: